 As you work from home, you will start to notice that your days will start to blend together.
 In order to remain productive, you must put yourself in the right mindset and work only from a dedicated “office” desk.
 Do not work from your bed and if you can avoid it.
 Avoid working from your bedroom unless absolutely necessary (meetings for example).
 What will keep you going is a system of tracking your progress.
 You will need to use tools to help you with this.
 I use Google calendar for meetings and a Google sheet to track my goals.
 Implementing and maintaining good habits is essential for a remote worker.
 You will need to regularly eat healthy meals, exercise, and avoid indulging in negative behaviors.

 By far, what has helped me most with all three of these things is to optimize my environment.
 I live in a digital nomad-friendly apartment and the people who live here are essentially my tribe.
 Who’s your tribe?
 Did you lose your tribe in the process of transitioning to working from home?
 If you enjoy working from home, you will need a tribe and the tribe sensation can be achieved in a few ways.

 - Live with other individuals who can provide a positive influence

 - Regularly meet with a group of people about once a week (church, board game meetup group, your book club, etc)

 - Since we can no longer do this in person, you can also do this online with group video calls.
 I was lucky enough to find a mastermind group of online English teachers and we will be meeting once a week.

 Of course, finding a digital-nomad friendly place to live will be particularly hard during these times.
 Even before the pandemic, it was hard to find.
 I had to create it myself.
 Now, the fruits of my labors are coming to fruition.

-If you enjoyed this post and would like to learn more about successfully working online, join the discussion!
-I will be moderating a panel discussion on how to successfully work remotely on April 9th, 5pm UTC +3.
+If you enjoyed this post and would like to learn more about successfully working online, check out this panel discussion on how to successfully work remotely!